-- Document type databases: Here key gets paired with a compound data structure, i.e., document.
+- Document type databases: Here, the key gets paired with a compound data structure, i.e., document.
 MongoDB is an example of such type.

 - Key-Value stores: Here, each unstructured data is stored with a key for recognizing it.

-- Graph stores: In this type of database, data is store mostly for networked data.
+- Graph stores: In this type of database, data is stored mostly for networked data.
 It helps to relate data based on some existing data.

 - Wide-column stores: This type of data stores large data sets Cassandra (Used by Facebook), HBase are examples of such type.

 - It allows developers to create large volumes of structured, semi-structured as well as unstructured data for making the application diverse and not restricting its use because of the type of data being used within the application.